 The United States’ craft beer imports to the Chinese market continues to grow.
 In 2017, China comprised 2.5 percent of American exports.

 To succeed in China’s beer market, businesses should: 1) determine how to feasibly sell in China, 2) localize their brand and product(s) as needed, 3)deploy an effective marketing strategy, 4) find reliable distributors and establish diversified sales channels, and 5) find a professional local partner help navigate common challenges and carry out necessary due diligence and preparation in order to reduce costs and maximize long-term returns.

-With an annual consumption of 45.7 billion liters, China is considered the largest in the global beer market.
-Beer represents 75% of the country’s total amount of alcohol consumption (by volume).
+Beer represents 75% of China’s total amount of alcohol consumption (by volume).
 Imports have been growing year by year, reaching US$750 million in 2017.
 By volume, the year-on-year growth is at 11%, while import value is at 13%.

 There is a heightened expectations for beer products among Chinese consumers.
 The citizens’ increasing levels of wealth has ushered in a more discerning drinker population.
 They have developed a sharp-eye for brands, both local and foreign.
 Beer quality, value and service have become more important than ever.